EteimZ/kalaTobou/README.md

 they speak well English, French and the rest, what does this mean for these languages, well it means that there is a lower chance of them  getting extinct.
-I want to preserve the ijaw language by building what i call 'Kalatubo', which means 'small boy' in english, i hope that in the future kalatuobo will be like apple's siri or amazon's alexa but the difference is he speaks and understands the ijaw language.
-I also hope that kalatuobo project will extend to other indigenous language in Nigeria.
+I want to preserve the ijaw language by building what i call 'kalaTobou', which means 'small child', i hope that in the future kalaTobou will be like apple's siri or amazon's alexa but the difference is he speaks and understands the ijaw language.
+I also hope that kalaTobou project will extend to other indigenous language in Nigeria.
 We will have robots teaching students our mother tongue, there by preserving our languages.